tweag/cooked-validators/tasty-twaudit-metadata/README.md

 Here we use \hs{vuln'} to add a custom label to this vulnerability.
 ```

-And this is the contets of `passed-tests-bug.tex`:
+And this is the contents of `passed-tests-bug.tex`:

 ```latex
 \issue{\Critical}{tasty-lbl-0}{Two must not be three}